 As mentioned above, your under arms – like other crevices of your body – collect dead skin cells and bacteria.
 This clogs the pores, traps hair and causes irritation.
 By using an exfoliating sugar scrub after shaving, you’re helping to clear the surface.
-I personally have used this one and I really like the one in this set, but my favorite is the homemade recipe I have here.
+I personally use this one and this one, but my favorite is the homemade recipe I have here.
 The Blue Tansy and Honey are so calming and such a wonderful scent.
 When I use this scrub post-shave I don’t even need deodorant after I shower (I just spray a toner)!

 Step 5: Toner

 Perhaps the most surprising element in this routine, don’t feel like it’s too much.
 It’s a SPRAY.
 It will take less than 5 seconds, and it’s SO important especially if your skin is reactive to baking soda.
 An alkaline is introduced into clean-ingredient deodorants as a way to kill bacteria that live on the skin, which is a potential cause of odor.
 As a base (baking soda is has a pH of around 8.3), this ingredient can irritate skin.
 By using a toner as a protective layer applied both post-shower/shave and prior to application of the clean deodorant, you’ll find it both glides on easier and will likely cause less of a reaction.
 Honestly, just adding this single step could make it work for you!

 I personally shower at night, spray toner after.
 Then in the morning, before applying Clean Deo I spray again.
 I choose to use THIS ONE because rose is a natural anti-inflammatory.
 I also really like this Jasmine Green Tea one.
 But you can use what works for you or even make your own at home with apple cider vinegar (it just doesn’t smell great).